Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Experimental Setup

-\paragraph{Reliability under inverted labels} In order to test sensitivity of the models to subtle template changes each template is furthermore presented in two versions: the original one and the version where the order of the labels is swapped, e.g., if a templates states, \textit{Analyze the following statement into the labels \enquote{favorable or detrimental}...}, the inverted-label version corresponds to \textit{\enquote{detrimental or favorable}}.
-A reliable model is expected to yield the same response independent of label order.
+\paragraph{Reliability under inverted labels} In order to test sensitivity of the models to subtle template changes each template is furthermore presented in two versions: the original one and the version where the order of the labels is swapped, e.g., if a template states, \textit{Analyze the following statement into the labels \enquote{favorable or detrimental}...}, the inverted-label version corresponds to \textit{\enquote{detrimental or favorable}}.
+A reliable model is expected to yield the same response independent of label order (cf. \textit{robustness to label-order inversion}, Figure \ref{fig:reliabilitytests}).

 \paragraph{Reliability under varied templates} In addition to altering the statements, we modify the templates to investigate if the model maintains consistent stances with semantically equivalent templates.
 Previous research has demonstrated the impact of template variation on the results \citep{min-etal-2022-rethinking,khashabi-etal-2022-prompt}.
-We hypothesize that variations in templates are likely to be influential factor in shifts in the models' generated stance.
+We hypothesize that variations in templates are likely to be an influential factor in shifts in the models' generated stance.